 From the pictures I chose to share, I see four common themes in my life: faith, family, challenge, and service.
 As I consider my new role as a writer and look ahead, down the path to publication, I pray God will continue to guide my way.
 I welcome the challenges in life because I know when I stretch myself, I improve and grow.
 Through my work I hope to accomplish the following:

-serve as God’s hands and feet, bringing kids together with friends and family through my books
+bring friends and family together through my books

 entertain readers with my stories